makersacademy/airport_challenge/README.md

 ## Getting started

-In terminal, in the directory you would like this application:
+In terminal, in the directory you would like this project:

 `git clone git@github.com:alittlecross/airport_challenge.git`